Debrecen

-Debrecen (/ˈdɛbrətsɛn/ DEB-rət-sen; /hu/; Debrezin /de/; Debrecín /sk/ Debrețin) is Hungary's second-largest city, after Budapest, the regional centre of the Northern Great Plain region and the seat of Hajdú-Bihar County.
+Debrecen (Note: Pronunciation: /ˈdɛbrətsɛn/ DEB-rət-sen; /hu/; Debrezin /de/; Debrecín /sk/; Debrețin) is Hungary's second-largest city, after Budapest, the regional centre of the Northern Great Plain region and the seat of Hajdú-Bihar County.
 A city with county rights, it was the largest Hungarian city in the 18th century and it is one of the Hungarian people's most important cultural centres.
 Debrecen was also the capital city of Hungary during the revolution in 1848–1849.
 During the revolution, the dethronement of the Habsburg dynasty was declared in the Reformed Great Church.
 The city also served as the capital of Hungary by the end of World War II in 1944–1945.
 It is home to the University of Debrecen.

 Etymology

 There are at least three narratives of the origin of the city's name.
-The city is first documented in 1235, as Debrezun.
-One theory states that the name derives from the Turkic word debresin, which means 'live' or 'move.'
+The city is first documented in 1235 as Debrezun.
+One theory states that the name derives from the Turkic word debresin, which means 'live' or 'move'.
 Another theory says the name is of Slavic origin and means 'well-esteemed', from Slavic Dьbricinъ or from dobre zliem ("good land").
-Thirdly and lastly, Professor Šimon Ondruš derived the toponym from Proto-Slavic term *dьbrь (gorge).
+Thirdly and lastly, Professor Šimon Ondruš derived the toponym from the Proto-Slavic term *dьbrь (gorge).

 The standard Romanian name for the city is Debrețin; however, Romanian communities in Hungary use the version Dobrițân.